 Where it is now

-The December 2024 New Jersey drone events and the 2024 Paris Olympics holographic sequences drove the largest Blue Beam audience since the theory's original circulation.
-Mainstream coverage has continued to frame the theory as a folk-religious response to technological anxiety.
-Within the independent-research community, the growing overlap between documented military-research programs (synthetic telepathy, mass ionospheric modification, autonomous drone swarms) and Monast's 1994 enabling-condition list is driving a sustained re-read of the original text.
-Artemis II's April 2026 mission timing, coinciding with increased UAP disclosure activity, has added further fuel.
+The December 2024 New Jersey drone event and the 2024 Paris Olympics holographic sequences drove the largest Blue Beam audience since the theory's original 1990s circulation.
+Through 2025, continued drone overflights at UK and US military installations, continued UAP-related Congressional activity, and the accelerating normalization of AI-generated synthetic media kept the theory in active circulation.
+Mainstream coverage has continued to frame Blue Beam as a folk-religious response to technological anxiety.
+Within the independent-research community, the growing overlap between documented public-domain military and technological programs — synthetic telepathy, mass ionospheric modification, autonomous drone swarms, Space Force institutional structure, generative-AI content production — and Monast's 1994 enabling-condition list is driving a sustained re-read of the original French text.

 Go deeper